codecypher/LearnAI/Level-0/swe/peopleware.md

 - people enjoy their work

-## Chapter 22
+## 22 The Black Team

 The value of jelled teams will be obvious to you if you have already had the enjoyable experience of working on one.

 Finding the last bug was hard, but some testers were better than others.

 The company formed a group of these particularly talented testers and gave them the charter to do final testing on critical software before it was sent to the customers.

 Thus was born the legendary Black Team.

-## Chapter 23
+## 23 Teamicide

 When you are stuck trying to solve a problem, deBono suggests that rather than looking for ways to achieve your goal, look for ways to achieve the exact opposite of your goal.